List of Shadow Raiders characters: Captain Blaze

+Blaze (voiced by Michael Dobson) is the captain of the Igneous Knights and Pyrus's personal guard.

 Planet Bone

-Planet Bone is known for is earth and rich soil and is mostly made up of swamps.
-A common thing to do on bone is to kill the current emperor and take over.
-Most of the people on Planet Bone are reptilian.
-Planet Bone is the fourth and final planet to join the Interplanetary Alliance.
+Planet Bone is known for its earth and rich soil and is mostly made up of swamps.
+The other worlds in the Cluster raided Bone for its nutritious lichen, which is apparently the only reliable food source on any of the four worlds.
+Bone is ruled by an emperor, and the most common path to the throne is assassination.
+Bone's people resemble bipedal reptiles or amphibians with dual neural sails running down their backs to the tips of their tails.
+Their reputation for cowardice is mostly due to the influence of their current emperor.
+Unlike the other worlds, their technology appears to be mostly organic rather than mechanical.
+Planet Bone is the third planet to join the Alliance.

 Emperor Femur

-The Emperor of Planet Bone, Femur is a short, fat, obnoxious reptilian creature who is constantly scheming of new ways to benefit himself.
-He is a very crafty, vile man with self-gratification as the only thing on his mind.
+Femur (voiced by Garry Chalk) is the emperor of Planet Bone.
 Despite being self-indulgent, Femur cares for his planet and does indeed think of the citizens of Bone, and he willingly and paternally looks after the last surviving plant from Planet Jungle.
 Not a fighter by any means, Femur instead chooses to hide in the midst of battle, and in the crucial battle of Remora he led his troops in a retreat when things got rough.
-He is also very flirtatious with the ladies, particularly Jade (much to her disdain).
+He is quite lecherous, particularly towards Jade (much to her disdain).
 He genuinely cares for Pyrus and serves as a surrogate uncle-type figure, trying to keep him out of battles and being upset at the thought of being assassinated without patching things up with Pyrus.
-He is voiced by Garry Chalk.